kayraucklnc/videoMimicker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This porject is for bringing static images of human faces to life with help of computer science

 The usage is not that hard,I used [this](https://github.com/AliaksandrSiarohin/first-order-model) model as base